October 2020: This chapter has been completely revised as a result of local review and should be re-read.

 - 4. Legal Framework

-- Appendix 1: Data Protection Act 2018 and GDPR overview
+- Appendix 1: Data Protection Act 2018 and UK GDPR overview

 - Appendix 2: Flowchart for Managing Concerns and Allegations against People who Work with Adults with Care and Support Needs